The 10 Best Social Media Marketing Jobs

 - Create or help in the creation of social media marketing campaigns and strategy

-- Support the marketing team and help them with daily social media activities
+- Support the marketing team on daily social media activities

-- Managing social media accounts on various social media platforms
+- Manage social media accounts on various social media platforms

-- Create and schedule/publish posts on social networks
+- Create and publish posts on social networks

 - Assist in designing relevant media for social posts